moduware/webview-tile-template/README.md

 - vendor - folder to store third party libraries, styles, etc...
 - icon.svg - tile to be displayed at dashboard
 - index.html - main html file of your tile
-- manifest.json - description of your tile, you can head more about manifests here (TODO: add link to manifest generator)
+- manifest.json - description of your tile, you can read more about manifests here (TODO: add link to manifest generator)